Skip to content

 Public reporting indicates that dragonforce listed T & M Electric LLC on its leak site on January 27, 2026.
 The company is a state-certified full-service electrical contractor operating in northeast Florida.
 It handles new construction, troubleshooting, panel upgrades, generator installations, and LED lighting for both homeowners and businesses.

 The exposed material consists of internal files stolen prior to encryption.
 No precise inventory of the documents has been publicly detailed, but ransomware incidents of this type routinely include customer records, contracts, invoices, contact details, and employee information.
-The listing confirms that data was both encrypted and exfiltrated, a standard dragonforce tactic.
+The listing states that data was both encrypted and exfiltrated, a standard dragonforce tactic.

 Why This Matters for You and Your Family